Saturday, November 4 | 5 - 6 PM

 Bernard-Henri Lévy is a philosopher, journalist, activist, and filmmaker.
 Among his dozens of books are American Vertigo, Barbarism with a Human Face, and Who Killed Daniel Pearl?
 His writing has appeared in a wide range of publications throughout Europe and the United States.
 His films include the documentaries Bosna! and A Day in the Death of Sarajevo.
 Lévy is co-founder of the antiracist group SOS Racisme and has served on diplomatic missions for the French government.

-Laurance Haim, former Spokesperson for Emmanuel Macron's Presidential Campaign, is a Fall 2017 Resident Fellow at the University of Chicago’s Institute of Politics.
-A former foreign correspondent for Capa Press Agency, Haim moved to New York in 1992 to create the first office for Canal Plus Group.
-From 2002 to 2006, she covered the war in Iraq and the situation in the Near East for CBS News.
-From 2009 to 2014 Haim served as President of the White House Foreign Press Association.
+Laurance Haim, former Spokesperson for Emmanuel Macron's presidential campaign, is a Fall 2017 Resident Fellow at the University of Chicago’s Institute of Politics.
+A former foreign correspondent for Capa Press Agency, Haim created the first office for Canal Plus Group, covered the war in Iraq and the situation in the Near East for CBS News, and served as President of the White House Foreign Press Association.
 She is the only French journalist who has done three exclusive interviews with Barack Obama.
 In 2015 Haim was also the only French journalist who obtained an interview with Israeli Prime Minister Benjamin Netanyahu during the war in Gaza.
 Haim was awarded the Chevalier of La Legion D Honneur in 2015 for her work dedicated to serious journalism.